-I’m a strong advocate of using hiking poles, but occasionally you have to store them when you ascend a more vertical pitch requiring you to use your hands on the mountain as well as your feet.
+I am a strong advocate of using hiking poles, but occasionally you must store them when you ascend a more vertical pitch requiring use of your hands as well as your feet on the mountain.
 Many packs have provision for this, the Osprey packs certainly do.
 When you need to stow the poles:

-- First shrink the poles down to their shortest length.
+- First collapse the poles down to their shortest length.

 - If you have no (or only small) baskets on the poles, insert the tip of the pole through the bottom loop on the pack and push all the way down to the handle.
 Rotate the pole a complete turn so that the loop tightens around the pole.